beverts312/soundboard-slackbot/README.md

 ### Config
-The slack token should be set as the `SLACK_TOKEN` environmental variable before building
+Config should be set as environmental variables prior to building.
+* `SOUNDBOARD_URL` - base url for the webserver
+* `SLACK_TOKEN` - verification token for slack

 ### Deploy
 If the `gcloud` cli is installed & configured simply run `npm run deploy`